internal-page-background-header

 Key stakeholders review document within the eQMS and submit feedback.

-Quality team review feedback - potential changes specified and documented, risks of suggested changes outlined, resubmitted to group with associated documentation to support case.
+Quality team review feedback - potential change order specified and documented, risks of suggested changes outlined, resubmitted to group with associated documentation to support case.
 This might include:

-• Impact assessment of making/not making the proposed change
+• Impact analysis of making/not making the proposed change.

 5. Approval given/denied